Timing belt wear and damage

 3. Install the camshaft sprockets and crankshaft sprocket.

-4. Align the sprocket timing marks.
+4. Align the timing marks of the sprockets.

 8. Install the remaining parts, start the engine and check its operation.